Raven-s-Soul/Data-Structures-and-Algorithms/Lists/Lists.md

 ```
 ## "Pile" or Stack :

-#### [LIFO - Last in First out]
+    [LIFO - Last in First out]
     You can immagine like a normal array of elements,

-using functions like "Push" you insert the element in the first slot avaible, and using "POP" you get and remove the last element.
+    using functions like "Push" you insert the element in the first slot avaible,
+    and using "POP" you get and remove the last element.

 ## Crescita Telescopica & Complessità ammortizzata:
-whenever you reach the end of the Stack, you can Re-allocate by x2 the slots/size, doing this you have a spike of Theta(N) of on that istance
+    whenever you reach the end of the Stack, you can Re-allocate by x2 the slots/size,
+    doing this you have a spike of Theta(N) of on that istance,

-but you can think of amortize the spike, thinking to do the same work of that instance over time so it basicly become a constant Theta(1).
+    but you can think of amortize the spike, thinking to do the same work of that instance
+    over time so it basicly become a constant Theta(1).

 ## "Code" or Queue:

-#### [FIFO - First in First out]
+    [FIFO - First in First out]
-You can immagine it like an circolar array (if you try to add in tail and exced the N value, basicly you index+1 % N) of size N-1,
+    You can immagine it like an circolar array (if you try to add in tail and exced the N value,

-using functions like "Enqueue" you can insert the element in the tail, and using "Dequeue" you get and remove the head element.
+    basicly you index+1 % N) of size N-1, using functions like "Enqueue" you can insert the element in the tail,
+    and using "Dequeue" you get and remove the head element.

 ## [Sentinel node](https://en.wikipedia.org/wiki/Sentinel_node)
 ```c